Before deciding whether to appeal against the breach notice you have been issued, please take time to read the questions on this page.

 Q: Are breach notices valid in law?

 The short answer is yes.
-By parking a vehicle in a private car park you have entered into a contract with the car park operator and have accepted the terms and conditions displayed clearly on the notice board at the car park.
+By parking a vehicle in a private car park you have entered into a contract with the car park operator and have accepted the terms and conditions displayed on www.tournament.co.nz.

-A driver who uses the car park in breach of these terms and conditions, e.g. without purchasing and/or clearly displaying a valid ticket, or parking in an unauthorised bay, has also accepted the risk of being issued a notice of breach, towed or clamped, as outlined in the terms and conditions.
+A driver who uses the car park in breach of these terms and conditions, e.g. without purchasing and/or clearly displaying a valid ticket/using License plate validation, or parking in an unauthorised bay, has also accepted the risk of being issued a notice of breach, towed or clamped, as outlined in the terms and conditions.

 In contract law, parties are not entitled to impose penalties or fines for breach of contract.
 However, they can seek “liquidated damages”.
 Liquidated damages are defined as a reasonable estimate of the damage suffered as a result of the contract being breached.